IamMutevu/moringa-containerization-project/k8s/README.md

 # Orchestration (IP 4 explanation)

+Explanation of the reasoning behind the implementation can be found in the **explanation.md** file [here](https://github.com/IamMutevu/moringa-containerization-project/blob/master/k8s/explanation.md)

 ## Prerequisites
 - Ensure you have the Google Cloud SDK (gcloud) installed and configured on your local machine.
 - Ensure the Kubernetes Engine API is enabled in the project you are using to proceed.